ctsit/redcap_deployment/README.md

 ### Packaging and Deployment

 The packaging and deployment tools are designed to deploy REDCap to Debian Linux hosts.
 They may or may not work with non-Debian REDCap hosts.
 They cannot deploy REDCap to Windows hosts.
 The packaging and deployment tools are written using the [Fabric](http://www.fabfile.org/) system.
-Fabric is written in Python3, so both Python 3 and Fabric3 must be installed to do packaging and deployment.
+The tools use Fabric 1.x

 ## Installing dependencies